-- Parts 1-3 of the Bill on market access would make the Senedd's powers to legislate in devolved areas 'meaningless' and undermine intergovernmental work on common frameworks; - unlike the EU Single Market, the provisions on market access would not offer the protection of a floor of standards; the principles of subsidiarity or proportionality; or public policy exceptions; - the complexity of the market access provisions would 'bring joy to litigants'; - he could broadly endorse the role proposed for the Office for the Internal Market in Part 4, but a UK Government body should not take on such a role without 'extensive reform of its governance arrangements'; - the powers for UK ministers to spend in devolved areas represented an attempt to 'neuter devolution'; - the reservation of state aid in Part 7 would 'shut us out from co-creation of a robust state aid regime'; and
+- Parts 1-3 of the Bill on market access would make the Senedd's powers to legislate in devolved areas 'meaningless' and undermine intergovernmental work on common frameworks; - unlike the EU Single Market, the provisions on market access would not offer the protection of a floor of standards; the principles of subsidiarity or proportionality; or public policy exceptions; - the complexity of the market access provisions would 'bring joy to litigants'; - he could broadly endorse the role proposed for the Office for the Internal Market in Part 4, but a UK Government body should not take on such a role without 'extensive reform of its governance arrangements';

-Part 5 on the Protocol on Ireland and Northern Ireland would run counter to the rule of law.
+- the powers for UK ministers to spend in devolved areas represented an attempt to 'neuter devolution'; - the reservation of state aid in Part 7 would 'shut us out from co-creation of a robust state aid regime'; and - Part 5 on the Protocol on Ireland and Northern Ireland would run counter to the rule of law.

 The Scottish Government said on 8 September that it would be impossible for it to recommend consent to the Bill.
 In a statement to the Scottish Parliament on 10 September, the Constitution Secretary said that the Bill was 'the biggest threat to devolution' since 1999 and raised similar concerns to the Welsh Government.
 In a letter to the UK Government, Business Secretary Fiona Hyslop explained the Scottish Government's position on the market access provisions in the Bill in more detail.
 The Scottish Government has also said it will publish 'a full rebuttal' of the Bill.
+On 8 October, the Scottish Government notified the Clerk of the House of Commons that the Scottish Parliament voted to withhold its consent to the Bill.
+Members of the Scottish Parliament (MSPs) voted by 90 to 28 on 7 October.